ibm-cloud-docs/EventStreams/eventstreams155.md

 Keys are secured in {{site.data.keyword.keymanagementserviceshort}} using FIPS 140-2 Level 3 certified cloud-based hardware security modules (HSMs) that protect against the theft of information.
 Data is stored in {{site.data.keyword.messagehub}} using Advanced Encryption Standard (AES-256).

+NEW:
+IBM Events Streams uses a concept called Envelope Encrytpion to implement Customer Managed keys.
+Envelope encryption is a multi-layered practise.
+The key used to encrypt the actual data is known as a data encryption key (DEK), the DEK itself is never stored, it instead is encrypted using a second key known as the Key Encryption Key (KEK) to create a 'wrapped DEK'.
+In order to un-encrypt data, the wrapped DEK must first be un-encrypted to get the DEK.
+This process is only possible by accessing the KEK.

+The KEK is actually owned by the customer.
+They create a root key in the IBM Key Protect Service.
+The root key IS the KEK.

+IBM Event streams service never sees the root/KEK key.
+It "asks' the IBM Key Protect service to wrap or unwrap a DEK with the customer root key.
+If the customer revokes access to this key, or deletes the key the data can no longer be un-encrypted.

+Keys are secured in Key Protect using FIPS 140-2 Level 3 certified cloud-based hardware security modules (HSMs) that protect against the theft of information.
+Data is stored in Event Streams using Advanced Encryption Standard (AES-256)

 ## Enabling a customer-managed key

 Complete the following steps to reconfigure your {{site.data.keyword.messagehub}} instance to use a customer-managed key.